Personal Capital (Empower) vs Mint: My Ratings After Using Both for Years

 Aaron Patzer founded Mint more than a decade ago, and Intuit purchased it for $170 million in 2009.
 Mint was the first personal finance app to aggregate a user’s accounts all in one place.
 While that’s commonplace today, it was unprecedented 15 years ago.

-As with Empower, users can link virtually all of their financial accounts to Mint.
-Once linked, Mint provides tools to manage and evaluate your finances.
-Some of its key features include:
+As with Empower, users could link virtually all of their financial accounts to Mint.
+Once linked, Mint would provide tools to manage and evaluate your finances.
+Some of its key features included:

-Of all of these features, those related to budgeting and goal setting are Mint's strongest features.
+Of all of these features, those related to budgeting and goal setting were Mint’s strongest features.

 Empower vs Mint Comparison